SURMOUNT-OSA Trial: Tirzepatide Reduces Sleep Apnea Severity by Up to 63%

 SURMOUNT-OSA: A New Approach to Sleep Apnea

 Obstructive sleep apnea (OSA) affects an estimated 936 million adults worldwide, with obesity being the strongest modifiable risk factor.
 The current standard of care — continuous positive airway pressure (CPAP) — is effective but plagued by poor adherence, with up to 50% of patients unable to tolerate it long-term.
 The SURMOUNT-OSA trial demonstrated that tirzepatide could dramatically reduce sleep apnea severity through weight loss, potentially offering a pharmacological alternative [1].
+For a deeper dive into this area, see testosterone's impact on sleep quality.

 Understanding Obesity-Related Sleep Apnea